DirectXMan12/dijkstra-lang-llvm/README.md

 The following (additional) Haskell packages are required (in addition to the base libraries):

-* Parsec (Text.ParsecCombinators)
+* Parsec (Text.ParserCombinators.Parsec)
-* LLVM (llvm) -- modified (see below)
+* llvm (LLVM) -- modified (see below)

-### Modifications to LLVM ###
+### Modifications to LLVM/Not Using LLVM ###

 The compiler uses a couple modifications to the LLVM (Haskell) libraries.
 The code used merely requires a couple of methods to be made public, and a couple lines of Haskell FFI to be written.

-More instructions to follow when I figure out/remember what exactly I changed.
-~~It suffices to simply disable the LLVM sections of the code if you do not wish to make the modifications yourself~~ **Just use `dcc-simple INPUTFILE` if you do not wish to figure out the changes yourself**.
+If you do not wish to install the LLVM dev libraries or do not wish to use the modifications, you can compile as `ghc --make dcc-simple` and run as `dcc-simple INPUTFILE`.
 The compiler will still be able to output LLVM IR, just not the LLVM bitcode.

+Otherwise, you can install the Haskell LLVM libraries from my fork of the official repository at https://github.com/DirectXMan12/llvm instead, until the requisite changes get merged into the main Haskell LLVM library.

 Dijkstra Language
 -----------------